-\textbf{Results for Gamma PML and Inverse Gaussian} \textbf{PML}.
-Of course, one stipulation that sticks out in Proposition \ref{Prop1} is our requirement that the individual log-likelihood $l_{i}(\cdot)$ have a finite upper bound.
+\textbf{Results for gamma PML and inverse Gaussian} \textbf{PML}.
+One stipulation that sticks out in Proposition \ref{Prop1} is our requirement that the individual likelihood contribution $l_{i}(\cdot)$ have a finite upper bound.
 To our knowledge, the implications of relaxing this assumption have not been touched upon in the prior literature.
-Rewinding some of the last few details behind the above proof, the specific role played by this restriction is that it ensures that, if $\lim_{k\rightarrow\infty}l_{i}(\beta+k\gamma)=-\infty$ for any $i$, the overall log-likelihood $l(\beta+k\gamma)=\sum_{i}l_{i}(\beta+k\gamma)$ also heads toward $-\infty$ for large $k$.
-However, if $l_{i}(\cdot)$ is not bounded from above, it turns out that matters can differ.
-In this case, even if the data exhibits ``overlap'' (as defined above), this alone will not be sufficient to ensure that $l(\cdot)$ has a maximum.
+Rewinding some of the last few details behind the above proof, the specific role played by this restriction is that it ensures that if $\lim_{k\rightarrow\infty}l_{i}(\beta+k\gamma)=-\infty$ for any $i$, the overall objective function $l(\beta+k\gamma)=\sum_{i}l_{i}(\beta+k\gamma)$ also heads toward $-\infty$ for large $k$.
+However, this might not hold if $l_{i}(\cdot)$ is not bounded from above.
+In this case, even if the data exhibit ``overlap'' (as defined above), this alone will not be sufficient to ensure that $l(\cdot)$ has a maximum.
 Instead, stronger conditions may be needed.

-For illustration, the two models we will consider where $l_{i}(\cdot)$ does not necessarily have a finite upper bound are Gamma PML and Inverse Gaussian PML.\footnote{Note that ML estimation of either a Gamma distribution or an Inverse Gaussian distribution will not admit $y_{i}=0$ values.
+For illustration, the two models we will consider where $l_{i}(\cdot)$ does not necessarily have a finite upper bound are gamma PML and inverse Gaussian PML.\footnote{Note that ML estimation of either a gamma distribution or an inverse Gaussian distribution will not admit $y_{i}=0$ values.
 Thus, we consider PML versions of these estimators only.
-In general, what Gamma and Inverse Gaussian PML have in common is that their score functions place a relatively larger weight on observations with a smaller conditional mean.
-Similar results will apply to other nonlinear estimators with comparable score functions. } As shown in Table \ref{tab:Key-results-for}, the form of the pseudo-log-likelihood function for Gamma PML regression is
+In general, what gamma PML and inverse Gaussian PML have in common is that their score functions place a relatively larger weight on observations with a smaller conditional mean.
+Similar results will apply to other estimators with comparable score functions. } As shown in Table \ref{tab:Key-results-for}, the form of the pseudo-likelihood function for gamma PML regression is

-and the form for Inverse Gaussian PML is
+and the form for inverse Gaussian PML is